abicas/SapOnMicrosoftDemos/content/labs/security/sentinel/step4.en.md

 ![sso1](/images/sent6-19.png?height=450px)

-Allright!
+Congratulations!
 In this simple example we were able to create a rule and trigger a simple incident from SAP all the way to Sentinel !
 Congrats !

 On the next example we will go for more elaborate Rules.